SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 	 * His family's pickle factory became unprofitable after Chacko took over — just like his fallen airplanes, which are boxed sets already setup for him only for him to incorrectly assemble and crash.
 	 * Ammu remarks that the airplanes are "famous" —  really infamous.
 Although not a strict verbal irony, Ammu uses the the term because it is opposite the tipical connotation.
 Chacko's airplanes are famous not for a positive quality but instead for its ease of failure.
 Elongating the previous metaphore, this forshadows a potential, infamous failure for Paradise pickles
 3) Remarking upon all of this, Ammu is "sad"
+	 * Sadness is quite a passive emotion — she is unappy, and regretful, but due to the "male chavunist nature" of society he is unable to act
+	 *

 ## Defluffifying